 - Improve muscular strength and flexibility of the joints.
 Although a low-impact exercise, the slow movements work on a large group of muscles, accompanied by bending, turning and squatting.

-- Improve balance and coordination thus decreases the risk of falls.
+- Improve balance and coordination decreases fall risk.
 According to published studies*, seniors who practiced Tai Chi were less likely to fall and sustained injuries than those who did not.

 - It is an aerobic exercise.
 During actions, the deep rhythmic abdominal breathing increases lung capacity and oxygenation of blood.